SintayewMisrak21/home-login-create-acc/README.md

-the rar file have all file
+hi this is SINTE_IT_MAN  and the file have 3 pages which is home ,login, create acc with CSS , Js